The best things to do in Helsinki with kids

 Helsinki City Museum

 For the best in imaginative play, head to Children’s Town at the Helsinki City Museum.
-Located in the Sederholm House, the oldest house in Helsinki built in 1757, Children’s Town is an exhibition designed specifically for kids and it’s a brilliant way to learn more about Helsinki’s history through hands-on activities and experiences.
+Located in the Sederholm House, the oldest house in Helsinki dating back to 1757, Children’s Town is an exhibition designed specifically for kids and it’s a brilliant way to learn more about Helsinki’s history through hands-on activities and experiences.

 During the summer months, Children’s Town offers daily DIY crafts workshops for families.